SystemFw/blog/content/posts/data-oriented.md

-It's also interesting how Data Oriented Design changed our code in much the same way it does when applied to an in-memory OO codebase: we no longer have these self contained objects like `Log` and `Counter`, connected by nested pointers (dynamic table names), with pointer hopping (`streams` --> `Log` --> `Counter`).
+It's also interesting how Data Oriented Design changed our code in much the same way it does when applied to an in-memory OO codebase: we no longer have these self-contained objects like `Log` and `Counter`, connected by nested pointers (dynamic table names), with pointer hopping (`streams` --> `Log` --> `Counter`).
 Instead, data is layed out in flat tables with static indexes.